FastEndpoints/FastEndpoints/Src/Documentation/wiki/File-Handling.md

 **SendBytesAsync()** - you can supply a byte array as the source of data to be sent to the client.

-all three methods allow you to optionally specify the `content-type` and `file name`. if file name is specified, the `Content-Disposition: attachment` response header will be set with the given file name so that a file download will be initiated by the client/browser.
+all three methods allow you to optionally specify the `content-type` and `file name`. if file name is specified, the `Content-Disposition: attachment` response header will be set with the given file name so that a file download will be initiated by the client/browser. range requests/ partial responses are also supported by setting the `enableRangeProcessing` parameter to `true`.

 # write to response stream